SeismicTx/AI-protein-design/README.md

 # AI-protein-design
-Code to reproduce the analyses contained in our manuscript "AI protein design enables rapid drug discovery and deimmunization".
+Code to reproduce the results in our manuscript "AI protein design enables rapid drug discovery and deimmunization".

 ## Installation